FranciscoG/franciscog.github.io/content/blog/html-includes.md

 2 things to note;

-- this is faster than the iframe because we don't have to intialize the browser context on top of fetching the resource
+- this is faster than the iframe because we don't have to initialize the browser context on top of fetching the resource
 - notice the use of `Range.createContextualFragment`.
 This methods parses and executes any JavaScript within the fragment. `innerHTML` and `outerHTML` do not do that.